cyberbotics/webots-doc/darwin-op/vision-manager.md

 Get the center of the target object.
 This method returns true if the target was found, and false otherwise.
 If found, the x and y variables are set.
 The image pointer indicates the original image buffer.
-In order to find the position of the target object, this method proceeds to the following steps:
+In order to find the position of the target object.
+This method proceeds with the following steps:

-- Store the BGRA version of the image in a buffer
+- Stores the BGRA version of the image in a buffer.
-- Use this buffer to convert the image to HSV format
+- Uses this buffer to convert the image to HSV format.
-- Use the `Finder` class of the Framework to find the target object
+- Uses the `Finder` class of the Framework to find the target object.
-- Extract and save the position of the target object
+- Extracts and saves the position of the target object.

 ---